metacpan/metacpan-cpan-extracted/distros/A/App-ansifold/README.md

          4
          5  19

+With multiple fields, unmatched part is discarded as in the above example.
+So you can truncate lines by putting comma at the end of single field.

+    ansifold -w80,

+Option `-w80,` is equivalent to `-w80,0`.
+Zero width is ignored when seen as a final number, but not ignored otherwise.

+## NEGATIVE WIDTH

 Negative number fields are discarded.

     $ LANG=C date | ansifold -w 3,-1,3,-1,2
     Wed
     Dec
     19

-Option **-n** (or **--separate** '') eliminates newlines between columns.

-    $ LANG=C date | ansifold -w 3,-1,3,-1,2 -n
-    WedDec19

-Single field is used repeatedly for the same line, but multiple fields are not.
-Put comma at the end of single field to discard the rest:

-    ansifold -w 80,

-Option `-w 80,` is equivalent to `-w 80,0`.
-Zero width is ignored when seen as a final number, but not ignored otherwise.

 If the final width is negative, it is not discarded but takes all the rest instead.
 So next commands do the same thing.